kathyboilek/Classic-Pairings/README.md

 # What's expected for the project:
 •	Build should have utility.

 •	Market or real-world research that proves our idea has REAL value to people.

 •	Perform research on other web / mobile applications in our app's domain.

 •	Report problems we're facing along the way.

 •	Use Trello and GitHub.

 •	Dig deep into documentation and external resources to find the tools we need.

-# Required of each group, each project:
+# Requirements:
-•	ReactJS.
+•	ReactJS

 •	A Node and Express Web Server.

 •	Backed by MongoDB Database with Mongoose ORM.

 •	Both GET and POST routes for retrieving and adding new data.

 •	Deployed using Heroku (with Data).

 •	Utilize at least two libraries, packages, or technologies:
     - GraphQL
     - Facebook Incubator

 •	Authentication of users.
     - Amplify user-signin enable will enable Amazon Cognito in our project with default settings, including 2 factor authentication with SMS (we will add TOTP later).
-If you would like more control over how your authentication provider is created, you can either pass the -p flag to specify a more detailed configuration (amplify user-signin enable -p), or you can go to Amazon Cognito to directly create and configure the service in the console.
+If you would like more control over how your authentication provider is created, you can either pass the -p flag to specify a more detailed configuration (amplify user-signin enable -p), or you can go to Amazon Cognito to directly create and configure the service in the console. (https://www.youtube.com/embed/Zi-66QybJ9A)

-•	Polished frontend / UI.  (<iframe width="700" height="525" src="https://www.youtube.com/embed/Zi-66QybJ9A" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>)
+•	Polished frontend / UI

-•	MVC Paradigm.
+•	MVC Paradigm

 •	Good quality coding standards (indentation, scoping, naming).

 # Concept